 Next, figure out how you want to split up your stocks.

 There are U.S. index funds, international index funds, large cap index funds, small growth index funds.
 To start, you don’t need to get caught up in all of this.
 It is perfectly reasonable to decide to split your stocks between U.S. and international index funds for diversification.

-If you would like to include real estate in your portfolio, you can include real estate investment trust (REIT) index funds at the percentage of your choosing.
+…you can include real estate investment trust (REIT) index funds at the percentage of your choosing.
 If you don’t want to include this, then don’t.

 The important thing to remember is that you are betting on the overall market, which has always gone up.
 Some asset allocations may go up more than others over the next 20 years.
 But it’s impossible to predict which will and which won’t, so don’t get caught up trying to figure out the impossible.

 For the sake of this post, let’s say we pick a perfectly reasonable asset allocation like:

 2. Buy funds according to your asset allocation